Should Your Ecommerce Website Offer Free Shipping?

 Research published by Econsultancy in 2014 demonstrates just how important free shipping is to online shoppers – with one study showing 82% of shoppers were more likely to use a store that offered free shipping.
 Second to this was a price promise, resulting in 72% of buyers more likely to use the store.
 Regardless of why a buyer chooses to shop online in the first place (convenience, lifestyle, choice & variety etc.), it appears that the online shopper is still ultimately price sensitive.
 It does make sense – knowledge is power and the internet and comparison sites give the online buyer a wealth of knowledge within a couple of clicks.

 So, what can we take from this discussion?
 Give free shipping a try!
-Using free shipping as a marketing tool can drive greater ecommerce sales – tempting shoppers to part with more of their ££ per purchase to reach a basket value which qualifies them for free shipping.
+Using free shipping as a digital marketing tool can drive greater ecommerce sales – tempting shoppers to part with more of their ££ per purchase to reach a basket value which qualifies them for free shipping.
 High volume, low product-value businesses could successfully improve average order values.